Wood features

 Why is the natural design of wood so varied?!

-In articles about wood finishing, expressions such as pore marking, natural wood pattern highlighted by staining, areas of late or early wood where absorption is different are often used.
-Specialists know the terms, but DIY enthusiasts do not, so the indications become difficult to understand.
-The following article will attempt an explanation of terms that define wood structure such as pores, annual rings or natural grain.
+In articles about wood finishing, expressions such as pore marking, the natural pattern of the wood highlighted by staining, areas of late or early wood where the absorption is different, are often used.
+Specialized people know the terms, but DIY enthusiasts do not, so the indications become difficult to understand.
+The following article will attempt to explain terms that define the structure of wood such as pores, annual rings or natural design.

 wood design